Please view and download individual PDF files as needed for reference.

 Download PDF of Mitsubishi Building

 Demolition, hauling and disposal of the Vincent Building at DePaul Medical Center, immediately adjacent to active hospital areas.
-An estimated 98% of the building debris was retrieved. recycled on site by Macsons as the foundation for the new Doctors Parking Lot, also implemented by Macsons.
+An estimated 98% of the building debris was retrieved and recycled on site by Macsons as the foundation for the new Doctors Parking Lot, also implemented by Macsons.
 After abatement and selective demolition of interiors, the five story building was collapsed within minutes, making way for new construction several months later.

 Download PDF of DePaul Job Profile